SidecarTridge Multi-device GPU Demo

 ⚠️ Attention

-This demo is designed only for low-resolution monitors.
+This app is designed only for low-resolution monitors.
 It will not work in high-resolution modes.

 🚀 Installation